Economy of Maharashtra: Vidarbha

 Vidarbha's economy is primarily agricultural, with the addition of forest and mineral wealth.

 An international cargo hub project, the Multi-modal International Cargo Hub and Airport at Nagpur, (MIHAN), has been developed.
 MIHAN will be used for handling heavy cargo coming from South-East Asia and Middle-East Asia.
 The project will also include a ₹100 billion Special Economic Zone (SEZ) for information-technology companies.
 This will be India's biggest development project.

 Gondia, Yavatmal, Chandrapur, Akola, Amravati and Nagpur are the major cities of the region.
 Nagpur is a central hub for business and healthcare.
-Nagpur is the winter capital, a sprawling metropolis and the third largest city of the state after Mumbai and Pune.
+Nagpur is the winter capital of Maharashtra, a sprawling metropolis and the third largest city of the state after Mumbai and Pune.
 Nagpur is also called Orange city for the huge orange producing area surrounding the city.
 It also has the largest timber market of Asia.

 Amravati is known for film distributors and cloth markets.

 Chandrapur has a thermal power station which is one of the biggest in India and some other heavy industries such as paper (BILT Ballarpur), steel (MEL from Steel Authority of India, etc.), cement (UltraTech Cement, Ambuja Cements, ACC Limited, Manikgarh Cement, Murli Cement) industries and numerous coal mines.

-Nashik Division
+Nashik Division (Nashik and Northern Maharashtra)

-Nashik is one of the fast-growing cities of India and has been included in Smart city project by Central Government of India along with The Igatpuri-Nashik-Sinnar investment region as an important node in the US$90 billion Delhi Mumbai Industrial Corridor Project.
-Economy of the city is mainly driven by manufacturing and engineering industry and highly progressive agriculture in the areas surrounding the Nashik city.
-Many Large scale industry giants have their manufacturing plants and units in the city with presence of companies such as Atlas Copco, Robert Bosch GmbH, CEAT Limited, Crompton Greaves, Graphite India, Schneider Electric, ThyssenKrupp, Epcos, Everest Industries, Gabriel India, GlaxoSmithKline, Hindustan Coca-Cola, Hindustan Unilever Limited, Jindal Polyester, Jyoti Structures, Kirloskar Oil Engines, KSB Pumps, Larsen & Toubro, Mahindra and Mahindra, Mahindra Sona, United Spirits Limited, Perfect Circle Industries, Mahindra Ugine Steel, Samsonite, Shalimar Paints, Siemens, VIP Industries, Indian Oil Corporation, XLO India Limited and Jindal Saw.
+Nashik division includes districts of Ahmadnagar, Nashik, Jalgaon, Nandurbar and Dhule in North Western Maharashtra.Apart from Nashik district, all the other districts in the division have been designated the 250 most backward districts in India and have received additional funding from the Indian government for development purposes.

-Apart from manufacturing, Nashik is also emerging as an investment destination for Information Technology companies.
-Tata Consultancy Services has invested in Nashik under the Government of India BPO promotion scheme (IBPS).
-Also, WNS, ACRES, Accenture, ICOMET technologies TCS has set up Digital Impact Square, or DISQ, which is a social innovation center.
+Nashik is the largest city in this region.
+Nashik division cities have been included in Smart city project by Central Government of India as an important node in the US$90 billion Delhi Mumbai Industrial Corridor Project.
+Economy of Nashik district is mainly driven by manufacturing, pharmaceuticals, and engineering industry.
+Cash crops agriculture is important in the areas surrounding the city.
+There are main five industrial zones under Maharashtra Industrial Development Corporation (MIDC) in Nashik district.